bcgov/platform-developer-docs/src/docs/secrets-management/vault-secrets-management-service.md

 Vault interfaces with Kubernetes services to provide authentication via service accounts.

-Rocket.Chat is the primary mode of communication.
+MS Teams is the primary mode of communication.
 Specifically, the [#devops-vault](https://chat.developer.gov.bc.ca/channel/devops-vault) channel should be used to engage the community for best practices, configuration and troubleshooting questions.

 For cluster wide service notifications that may impact Vault monitor, use the [#devops-alerts channel in Rocket.Chat.](https://chat.developer.gov.bc.ca/channel/devops-alerts)